placidanomaly/HPPrimeSightReduction/README.md

 12. Open each program and hit <img alt="Check" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/check.png" valign="middle"> to confirm that there are no syntax errors

 ## Confirming that Everything Works
-When all is done, your Connectivity Kit screen should look like this:
+When all is done, your *HP Connectivity Kit* screen should look like this:

 ![Connectivity Kit screen shot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/connectivity.png)